The Hilti SLAM Challenge Dataset: Known Issues

-\section{KNOWN ISSUES}
+\section{Known Issues}

-Despite careful design and execution of the data collection experiments, we are aware of different issues which pose additional challenges for processing and limit achievable accuracy when comparing to ground truth.
-These include: \begin{itemize} \item Clock Drift and Offset: The clocks from motion-capture system and the data logging computer are not hardware-synchronized.
-We used Ethernet connection and a time-of-arrival time stamping to keep the offset to a minimum, however we observed a difference of around 1-3 ms in the two clocks. \item Some frames in the lidar and camera data have been dropped due to high load on the controller. \end{itemize}
+Despite careful design and execution of the data collection experiments, we are aware of some issues which pose additional challenges for SLAM algorithms and limit the achievable.
+These include: \begin{itemize} \item Clock drift and offset: The clock from MoCap and the data logging computer are not hardware-synchronized.
+We used Ethernet connection and a time-of-arrival time stamping to keep the offset to a minimum, however we observed a difference of around 1-3ms in the two clocks. \item Some frames in the LiDAR, camera and IMU data were dropped due to high load on the controller. \end{itemize}

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper we have described a new public dataset captured with a highly redundant multi-sensor platform.
-Our goal is to improve the use of SLAM algorithms in construction robotics to assist in task automation and execution.
-This data captures a series of real-world examples collected with current sensing technologies with a high quality time synchronization.
-Based on the results we showed, it is clear, that for using SLAM in real world construction use cases like progress monitoring or surveying, the robustness and accuracy has to be improved significantly.
-We hope to expand this data offerings into various other environments, to further spur research on positioning and navigation issues commonly encountered in indoor and mixed environments.
+In this paper, we described a new public dataset captured with a redundant multi-sensor platform containing visual, inertial, and LiDAR data.
+The dataset includes a series of real-world scenarios collected with state-of-the-art sensing technologies and high-quality time-synchronization.
+Our goal is to foster research in SLAM to advance the current state-of-the-art and make SLAM systems ready to be deployed in real-world applications with demanding requirements in terms of accuracy and robustness, such as in construction robotics.
+The dataset was used in the \textit{Hilti SLAM Challenge}.
+The results of the challenge show a picture of the capabilities of the current SLAM algorithms, from both academia and industry, and potential improvements, such as multi-sensors fusion.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-The authors are grateful for the support of the whole team from Sevensense for their continuous support and helpful discussions, and IVISO for the calibration verification using the tool Camcalib.
+We thank Danwei Wang from Nanyang Technological University, Singapore, and Yufeng Yue from Beijing Institute of Technology, China, for hosting the challenge in their IROS 2021 workshop.